woodRock/fishy-business/docs/source/minutes.rst

     * File compression of DNA/RNA sequencing files, to allow for efficient distribution across the internet.
     * The hardware used for the experiments is a distributed computer cluster, if the method allows.
     * "Cell trajectory inference from Single-cell RNA Sequencing"
-    * Process: t-SNE --> Density-based clustering --> KDE/MCD --> Trajectory formation --> psuedo-time assignment -> determine vague cells
+    * Process:
+        1. t-SNE
+        2. Density-based clustering
+        3. KDE/MCD
+        4. Trajectory formation
+        5. Psuedo-time assignment
+        6. Determine vague cells
-    * Bigraction tpology of the cell trajectory.
+    * Bifraction tpology of the cell trajectory.
 A difficult pattern to determine.